OUR APPROACH

 HOW WE DO IT

-Two men smiling and talking outdoors under a tree, with greenery and a sandy path in the background.
+Two men smiling and talking outdoors under a tree, one wearing a gray button-up shirt and the other wearing a red T-shirt with a white logo and the words 'WILD SURVIVORS,' with a sandy area and more trees in the background.

 A gold hexagonal shape with a black and white number 1 inside, featuring a textured crack pattern.